xcart/xcart-docs/_pages/kb_en/modules/block_user_ip.md

      <div class="column" markdown="span">![buip-order-details.png]({{site.baseurl}}/attachments/ref_3rhs1MJ8/buip-order-details.png)</div>
      <div class="column" markdown="span">![buip-user-details.png]({{site.baseurl}}/attachments/ref_3rhs1MJ8/buip-user-details.png)</div>
     </div>
-2. Locate the IP address section
+2. Locate the IP address section.
-3. Click the **Start creation of filter for this IP** button to add a new filter
+3. Click the **Start creation of filter for this IP** button to add a new filter.
+You'll be redirected to the **Access filter** page.
+4. Create a new filter for the chosen IP address.
+Don't forget to click **Create** to complete the filter creation.
+5. The newly created filter is added to the filters'list.